turingaicloud/quickstart/README.md

   **Note:** You can modify the output log path in Job section.
 For debugging purpose, we recommend you set the `output` value under `${TACC_USERDIR}` directory and check it using `tcloud ls` and `tcloud download`.

 + Datasets
-  - Tcloud will help place the public datasets access in `TACC_USERDIR`.
+  - tcloud will help place the public datasets access in `TACC_USERDIR`.
 You can view the table of  datasets at [Dataset Info](https://docs.google.com/spreadsheets/d/18qi2YpYvuXkWns7KY9pHYQclhS1Yyt5ysqgZ4plYcTg/edit#gid=0) or check the table below.

       -
         |  | Dataset Name |